dr-rrmg/RDGMonteCarloSimulation/README.md

 his repository contains the code and results for a Monte Carlo simulation of radon collection in different gases.
 The simulation is based on Chapter 3 of my Physics [PhD thesis](#simulating-chemical-neutralisation).

-## Project Overview

-This project aims to enhance our understanding of the collection efficiency of radon in various gases - a crucial aspect in research and industry.
-While experimental methods to derive this data exist, they are time-consuming and require access to various gases.
-This project presents an alternative - a Monte Carlo simulation that can predict a detector's response in different gases.
-While there have been previous simulations of electrostatic collection, this project specifically models the widely-used DURRIDGE RAD7 device and accounts for chemical neutralization processes, which are known to significantly impact collection.

 ## Table of Contents
 1. [Project Overview](#project-overview)
 2. [Dependencies](#dependencies)